rmedinahu/rmedinahu.github.io/cs245/final-study-guide.md

 	}
 }
 System.out.println();
+{% endhighlight %}

-dlrow olleh
+- dlrow olleh
-hello*world
+- hello*world
-Xdlrow*olleh
+- [x] dlrow*olleh
-hello world
+- hello world
-nothing is printed because an index out of bounds error occurs.
+- nothing is printed because an index out of bounds error occurs.

 MidtermStack implements a stack.
 What is the value printed on the screen after this code completes?
 (You can assume the code compiles.)

+{% highlight java %}
 MidtermStack stack = new MidtermStack();
 stack.push(90);
 stack.push(80);